d0n601/CSUS-CSC154/Project/README.md

 }
 ```

 As you can see above, is very similar to what we've used to exploit Linux machines.
 The major difference is the way the terminal is opened.
-We've had to modify the Linux version to use `DigiKeyboard.sendKeyStroke(KEY_SPACE, MOD_GUI_LEFT);`, which will open Spotlight, then we delay for .5 seconds, and search "terminal", delay for .5 seconds, and press enter.
+We've had to modify our OSX version to use `DigiKeyboard.sendKeyStroke(KEY_SPACE, MOD_GUI_LEFT);`, which will open Spotlight search.
+The code will delay for .5 seconds, and search "terminal", delay for .5 seconds, and press enter, opening the terminal.

 After this, in order to ensure we aren't using Z Shell, we'll enter `bash`.
 From this point on the rest of the code is exactly the same as our Linux payload.